Get free access to

 Safe harbour for low value-added services could be applied where the cost mark-up for these services has been determined on the basis of the cost plus or TNMM method and is equal to:

-Moreover, the service provider does not have its place of residence, registered office or management in a tax haven and the recipient of the service should has a service price calculation including the type and amount of costs included in the, the manner of application and justification for the selection of allocation keys for all related parties who use the services and a description of the transaction, including an analysis of the functions, risks and assets.
+Moreover, the service provider must not have its place of residence, registered office, or management in a tax haven.
+The recipient of the service should also possess a detailed service price calculation, which includes the type and amount of costs incurred, the method of allocation, the justification for the selection of allocation keys for all related parties using the services, and a description of the transaction, including an analysis of functions, risks, and assets.

-The condition for the application of the safe harbour for loans, on the other hand, is that the interest rate of the loan is determined on the basis of the type of base interest rate and margin set out in the Minister of Finance notice.
-In addition, the loan agreement must not contain any provision for remuneration other than interest to be paid to the lender and the loan must not be concluded for a period exceeding 5 years.
+In contrast, the conditions for applying the Safe Harbour provisions to loans require that the interest rate be determined based on the type of base interest rate and margin specified in the Minister of Finance’s notice.
+Additionally, the loan agreement must not include any provisions for remuneration other than interest payable to the lender, and the loan must not have a term exceeding five years.

-It should be remembered that in order to benefit from the protection offered by the safe harbour for loan transactions, the total level of liabilities or receivables of the company with related parties cannot exceed PLN 20,000,000 or the equivalent of that amount, and the lender may not have a residence, registered office or management in a tax haven.
+It is important to note that, to benefit from the protection offered by the Safe Harbour provisions for loan transactions, the total level of liabilities or receivables of the company with related parties must not exceed PLN 20,000,000 or its equivalent in another currency.
+Additionally, the lender must not have its residence, registered office, or management located in a tax haven.

 The regulations in force since 1st January 2022 have significantly modified the deadlines for the obligation to submit the TPR and to prepare the documentation itself.
 These obligations must be fulfilled until: